vickydesai777/CloudDeviceTesting/README.md

 * After downloading and unzipping the project to your computer, open it from your IDE by choosing the folder containing the pom.xml

 **********************
-# Getting Started

-* Local Appium prerequisite: Local Appium Server should be running at http://127.0.0.1 ,  port: 4723

 ## Running sample as is